danfishgold/20q/README.md

 # 20q

-A web client for the Haaretz trivia quizes.
+A web client for the Haaretz trivia quizzes.

 [Check it out!](https://20q.glitch.me)